ArtemGord1728/Tic-tac-toe-game/README.md

 # Tic-tac-toe-game
-My first C++ project about tic-tac-toe with feature play with AI(neuron net)
+Game with feature play with AI(neuron net)